 WGSN is the trend forecasting industry leader, always first to identify the next big thing.
 We enlisted the wisdom of the company's senior editor, Sarah Owen, to understand how a professional forecaster goes about spotting what we're all going to be obsessed with years in advance.

 If there's one thing we're constantly confronted with here at Dash Hudson, it's the rapid pace at which visual and social trends evolve.
 These have a tremendous impact on the activities of our customers, as their bottom lines indirectly depend on their ability to participate in what people are engrossed with.
-And that goes for visual content trends as well as merchandise trends, of-the-moment colors, fashion trend analysis, geopolitical movements, or straight up societal shifts.
+And that goes for day-to-day as well as merchandise trends, of-the-moment colors, fashion trend analysis, geopolitical movements, or straight-up societal shifts.

 We've compiled a list for you to get a glimpse into the WGSN trend forecasting methods, how professionals go about discovery, and learn what new social media trends she predicts will emerge in the future to help with your own trend forecasting strategy.

 This one seems kind of obvious, but you have to have a sense of adventure to be able to identify what trends are coming.
 Case in point: Sarah's well-rounded career path.
 It all began in her native Australia, where she was attending festivals to capture street style looks before anyone coined the term street style, while cutting her teeth as editor-at-large of an Aussie street publication.
 Professional growth at a bevy of prestigious American publications ensued, preparing her for her first role at WGSN covering global youth trends.

-Being a trend forecaster undoubtedly entails always being in discovery mode to be in tune with subtleties — often times, that's where things emerge and bubble.
-Traveling or getting familiar with other cultures is imperative to studying trends.
+Being a trend forecaster undoubtedly entails always being in discovery mode to be in tune with subtleties — oftentime, that's where things emerge and bubble.
+Travelling or getting familiar with other cultures is imperative to study trends.
 Sarah states that "travel is a huge part of my personal and professional life.
 I garner so much insight and experience from every city I visit."
 And that goes from the far regions of Asia, to the Middle East, to Europe, to the Caribbean, to right here in New York City.

 Observing what special characteristics define a place opens the mind, allowing it to connect the dots with other significant experiences.
 If you never succumb to complacency, you will always be receptive to discovery.
 In fact, Sarah's biggest career advice: "Hustle like there’s no tomorrow."